andersen-lab/west-nile/README.md

 | Missing Metadata(to be updated soon) |        21 |
 | Total                                |       520 |

-The samples were provided by Nikos Garfield and Saran Grewal from the [San Diego County Vector Control Program](http://www.sandiegocounty.gov/deh/pests/vector_disease.html).
-In the coming weeks, we plan to sequence an additional ~100 West Nile virus genomes from San Diego as well as ~150 genomes from Sacramento/Yolo counties from samples provided by Chris Barker, Sarah Wheeler and Ying Fang (University of California, Davis).
+The samples from San Diego county were provided by Nikos Garfield and Saran Grewal from the [San Diego County Vector Control Program](http://www.sandiegocounty.gov/deh/pests/vector_disease.html).
+The samples from all the other counties came were provided by Chris Barker, Sarah Wheeler and Ying Fang (University of California, Davis).

+In the coming weeks, we plan to sequence an additional ~100 West Nile virus genomes from San Diego as well as ~150 genomes from Sacramento/Yolo counties from samples provided by Chris Barker, Sarah Wheeler and Ying Fang.

 Stay tuned for new data uploads and preliminary analysis.